 Penza region again placed among regions with maximum stability

-> Penza, 13 January 2016.
+Penza, 3 December 2015.
 PenzaNews.
-The Penza region was named one of the 10 regions with maximum social and political stability in the December rating by “Petersburg Politics” foundation.
+The Penza region has retained its position as one of the regions with maximum social and political stability in the November 2015 “Petersburg Politics” foundation rating.

-> © PenzaNewsBuy the photo
+© PenzaNewsBuy the photo

 According to the published data, the Penza region has kept the previous month’s rating of 8.2 points.

 Among other Russian regions with maximum stability and better results are the Kemerovo region (8.6), the Chukotka Autonomous Region and the Belgorod region (8.5), and the Tyumen region (8.4).

 The analysts praised the signing of the agreement of intentions to cooperate with “Cherkizovo” group by the governor Ivan Belozertsev to invest 5.6 billion rubles in agriculture; and the presentation of the project of the Kuznetsk area-based milk production and processing enterprise “Vostok-Agro” in the regional government.

 Another positive factor was the recent presentation of the Penza region’s economy and investment potential that had taken place in the Czech Republic.